 arrow_forward

-If the book you are looking for is not immediately obvious in the search results, try searching for the author and title using advanced search .
+If the book you're looking for is not showing up clearly in the search results, try using Advanced Search with the author and title for better results.

 How do I find journal articles?